 - Promoting the respectful treatment of each other, our clients, and members of the community.

 The founders of this Firm set the bar high in many ways.
-At the end of the day, when we talk about Diversity & Inclusion, we are ultimately talking about the kind of workplace community that we strive to be.
+At the end of the day, when we talk about Diversity, Equity & Inclusion, we are ultimately talking about the kind of workplace community that we strive to be.
 Our Firm, which has a history of caring, tolerance, and flexibility, is well-positioned to create and maintain an environment of inclusion and acceptance, where all voices and views matter and are heard, and where people of diverse backgrounds are who we are.